How To Choose The Right Electric Dog Fence Wire

 This is the wire included in all self-install kits.
 Regardless of gauge, this wire is of medium quality, lighter weight and keeps shipping and initial costs down.
 This wire will work but does not hold up to the elements as well as a professional grade wire.
 The vinyl wire coating is prone to cracks and over time exposes the copper leaving the wire susceptible to damage.
 This can cause issues that impact the functionality of your dog fence system.
 Since finding, digging up, and repairing wire breaks can be a tedious job at best, many people prefer to upgrade to a pro-grade wire from the start.

 You can find manufacturer grade petsafe in-ground wire in our store.

 Professional Grade Wire

 The initial cost of professional grade wire is certainly more than manufacturer grade wire.
-There are many benefits to choosing pro-grade wire for your dog fence.
+However, there are many benefits to choosing pro-grade wire for your dog fence.
 Professional grade dog fence wire holds up better to freezing conditions, sunlight exposure, contraction and expansion of the ground, water exposure and general wear and tear.
-The long term savings in time and replacement if you are planning on staying in your home for at least 4-5 years make the heavier duty pro-grade wire a much better investment.
+The long term savings in time and replacement if you are planning on staying in your home for at least 4-5 years makes the heavier duty pro-grade wire a much better investment.